twilio/workshop/docs/setup.rst

 Debugging your Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Quite often while developing applications you will encounter errors in your code.
-The `Google App Engine Launcher` helps you deal with these errors by exposing helpful log information when running hte local development environment.
+The `Google App Engine Launcher` helps you deal with these errors by exposing helpful log information when running the local development environment.

 Open the `Google App Engine Launcher`.
 Select your application from the list and click the `Logs` button.
 This will launch a console that outputs activity from your local development environment.